 – Transforming a decommissioned bunker or limestone cave into a data center is the ultimate example of recycling.
 Rather than breaking ground on new construction, a growing list of companies have made the eco-wise decision to utilize what’s already been provided by Mother Nature and the military.

 – Many underground facilities take advantage of renewable wind energy to power their operations.

 – Subterranean air quality is usually very good, with stable temperatures for more reliable, natural cooling.

-However, anyone who’s lived through the nightmare of having their company’s mission- critical operations jeopardized by Mother Nature’s wrath or compromised security, would appreciate the top notch protection these facilities tend to afford.
+However, anyone who’s lived through the nightmare of having their company’s mission- critical operations jeopardized by Mother Nature’s wrath or compromised security, would appreciate the high level protection these facilities tend to afford.
 Some are literally nuclear blast resistant (if it ever comes to that).